Scrap Tire and Illegal Dumping Unit - General Information

 The program works to protect and improve the environment by developing a scrap tire management system that creates economic incentives for the proper management of scrap tires in Missouri.
 We also strive to create a level playing field for all industry members through permitting, inspection and enforcement efforts.

-The scrap tire fee was again renewed during the 2009 and 2014 legislative sessions and will expire again on Jan.
-1, 2020.
+The scrap tire fee was renewed during the 2009 legislative session and will expire again on Jan.
+1, 2015 .
 The 50-cent fee was again redistributed: up to 50 percent for administration; up to 45 percent for grants for market development; up to five percent to educational programs and curriculum on solid waste management; and the remainder for tire site cleanups.
 Of the states that charge a fee when new tires are purchased, Missouri has one of the lowest fees in the country.

 Tire Fee Information